karlredman/Vimwiki-Gollum-Integration/README.md

 * [ ] The enhanced search capibily is likey a **Security Risk**
 * [ ] Spaces might be a problem in searches
 * [ ] No files in the wiki repository can be named 'index.md'
-* [ ] Gollum's 'edit file page' does not default to the correct file type in the dropdown list.
+* [X] Gollum's 'edit file page' does not default to the correct file type in the dropdown list.
     * This means that files edited with the 'vimwiki' extension will save to the wrong filename+extension unless 'Vimwiki' is selected by the user.
     * The problem is probably due to poor regex for the dropdown selection.
 I haven't dug into this yet.
+* [ ] searches: filenames don't get matches with expressions or options (i.e. '-e thing', 'thing.*')
+    * files are included if only words, separated by spaces, are used
-* Following diary links from vimwiki intended for Gollum tries to create a new file -this is **BAD**
+* [ ] Following diary links from vimwiki intended for Gollum tries to create a new file -this is **BAD**
 	* Won't fix
 	* This is a fundamental difference between how Vimwiki and Gollum view the physical directory strucure.
+	* redo gollum root index page to NOT include vimwiki diary pages